bmeurant/technical-docs/software-architecture/architectural-styles/modular-monolith.md

 ### **Articles**

 1.  **[What Is a Modular Monolith?](https://www.milanjovanovic.tech/blog/what-is-a-modular-monolith)**
-    This article by Milan Jovanović gives a clear explanation of what a **modular monolith** is and why it can be an excellent alternative to **microservices**.
+    This article by Milan Jovanović gives a clear explanation of what a **modular monolith** is and why it can be an excellent alternative to [[microservices|microservices]].
 It highlights how to get the benefits of decoupling without the complexity of a distributed system.

 2.  **[When (modular) monolith is the better way to build software](https://www.thoughtworks.com/insights/blog/microservices/modular-monolith-better-way-build-software)**
     Published by Thoughtworks, a leader in software architecture, this article argues that the **modular monolith** is often a better starting point for projects.
-It emphasizes the simplicity of management, deployment, and the ability to evolve toward a **microservices** architecture if the need arises.
+It emphasizes the simplicity of management, deployment, and the ability to evolve toward a [[microservices|microservices]] architecture if the need arises.

 ### **Videos**